 Those phrases were like trying to close an overstuffed suitcase by sitting on it.
 No matter how hard you try to shove everything back in the suitcase, it just oozes out somewhere else.

-The 3-step parenting method that changed everything.
+The 3-part parenting method that changed everything.

 It’s a brilliant 3-step coaching method called Language of Listening®, and it gave our family the tools we needed to help our son through is anxiety.